Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 **Government Support**: Moreover, our project has received substantial backing from the government, especially since green technologies and sustainable development are highly encouraged under current policies.【link to相关政策整理】 Government support includes financial subsidies, tax incentives, research grants, and other initiatives, all of which will greatly accelerate the growth and market expansion of our project.
 The strategic use of these key resources lays a solid foundation for the success of our project and paves the way for future development.

+### 我们现有的合作企业

+####U Power

+Located in Xuhui district, Shanghai, U Power is a company dedicated to integrating key power and control systems for electric vehicles into the chassis to facilitate car manufacturing.
+With a battery research and development team of up to **30 professionals**, U Power possesses unique insights into the entire lifecycle of power batteries.
+After several interactions, U Power expressed significant interest in the MINERAL project.

+【U Power logo】

+U Power hosted an investment promotion meeting for our project, where Kexin Zheng presented our business prospects to the attending company representatives.

+【Pre照片】

+Participants not only highly praised our **development potential and product design** philosophy but also provided valuable suggestions for our marketing strategy: targeting **electroplating and stainless steel manufacturing** companies as our primary customer base, as these industries have a significant demand for nickel and the electroplating sector operates entirely in liquid environments, making their needs urgent and aligned with our product.

+Additionally, professionals from YouPao Technology's marketing department recommended positioning **environmental protection and pollution control** as our core concept and additional market focus, given that existing heavy metal pollution often spreads to water bodies with wide-ranging but low concentrations, and there are insufficient environmentally friendly and efficient methods to address this issue.
+Our low-cost, non-hazardous biological approach can fill these critical gaps.

+Furthermore, U Power recommended several closely related companies for potential collaboration:

+####GEM

+On the recommendation of U Power, we visited GEM, a company focused on the recycling of waste metal resources.

+【GEM logo】

+GEM adheres to the development philosophy of *limited resources, unlimited recycling*, committed to *eliminating pollution and regenerating resources.* They promote a circular industrial culture aimed at achieving a harmonious integration of economic value, environmental value, and social responsibility, which aligns closely with our ideas and missions.

+【GEM照片生产线】

+【GEM照片会议室】

+GEM expressed strong interest in our project and invited us to their key mineral resource recovery research institute in Jingmen, Hubei Province, China, for a tour and discussions on technical collaboration.
+After assessing the actual conditions of GEM's production line, we quickly identified the most suitable processing phase for the MINERAL project.
+Consequently, we successfully reached a technical cooperation agreement and later received the relevant wastewater samples from GEM.
+After we got [result](#https://2024.igem.wiki/fudan/result) and shared it with GEM, they conveyed even stronger willingness to carry out further cooperation with us.

+【GEM废水照片】

+####PS

+With the technical cooperation agreement with GEM as proof of our project's commercial capabilities, we further expanded our potential customers and partners by reaching out to Suzhou In Times of Chemical Environmental Protection Equipment Technology Co., Ltd. (hereafter referred to as PS).

+【PS logo】

+Located in the Suzhou Industrial Park, PS is a Sino-Dutch joint venture dedicated to providing one-stop solutions for industrial wastewater treatment.
+With 38 years of experience in the European environmental protection industry, their wastewater treatment equipment and projects are widely applied in sectors such as chemicals, dyeing, papermaking, metal surface treatment, and machining.

+【PS照片1】

+【PS照片2】

+After visiting PS's factory, we found that their medium-sized facility is ideally suited for the initial practical implementation of the MINERAL project.
+PS extended an invitation for school-enterprise cooperation and expressed their desire to invest funds as soon as possible to pilot part of the production line.
+As of the wiki freeze day, MINERAL had reached an agreement on the first version of the contract with PS.

 ### Exit Mechanism

 Our exit strategy is multifaceted, designed to maximize project value and ensure efficient resource allocation.
 It includes seeking mergers with wastewater treatment companies to leverage their market resources and accelerate the application of our technology.
 We also retain the option to sell patents and licenses to realize the commercial value of our intellectual property.
 Additionally, the project can be preserved as a startup opportunity to be pursued when market conditions are favorable.
 This strategy aims to maximize the project’s value while laying the groundwork for future growth.